 Encrypted Data For Efficient Markets

-By the end of this article, you’ll understand how Numerai is using advances in cryptography like homomorphic encryption to allow for open participation in the problem of stock market efficiency.
+By the end of this article, you’ll understand how Numerai is using advances in structure-preserving encryption to allow for open participation in the problem of stock market efficiency.

 Over the last few years, machine learning algorithms solved big problems in computer vision.
 One such problem was getting an algorithm to learn how to recognize handwritten digits in the MNIST dataset.
 Everyone writes digits differently, so the problem was difficult for computers to grasp.